 12. Use Power Strips to Reduce Phantom Loads

-A lot of people don’t realize this, but electronic devices and appliances use electricity whenever they are plugged in, even when the power switch is turned off and the item is not in use.
+A lot of people don’t realize this, but electronic devices and appliances use electricity whenever they are plugged in, even when the power switch is turned off, and the item is not in use.
 Some of these little vampires can suck up a lot of juice every month.

-So your TV, fans, lamps, gaming consoles, computer and literally everything else in your home is using up a small amount of electricity when not in use.
+So your TV, fans, lamps, gaming consoles, computer, and literally everything else in your home is using up a small amount of electricity when not in use.
 This trickle of wasted energy is known as a phantom load, and it’s probably costing you several dollars per month.

 But there’s an easy solution: power strips.
 When you shut them off, power strips cut off this trickle of energy and prevent the devices plugged into them from drawing power.
 So plug some of your electronics into a power strip and get in the habit of switching it off when those devices are not in use.

 Now, to maximize this tip, you should pay attention to the mix of electrical devices you plug into each power strip.
 So if you have an alarm clock or lamp that you use all the time, then plug that into a different power strip or straight into the wall outlet.
-But all the things that only get turned on occasionally should go into their own strip and turned off when not in use.
+But all the things that only get turned on occasionally should go into their own strip and be turned off when not in use.

-NOTE: power strips that host computers and other expensive, delicate electronics should also have a built-in surge protector to protect the circuits from permanent damage in case of power outages and surges.
+Note: power strips that host computers and other expensive, delicate electronics should also have a built-in surge protector to protect the circuits from permanent damage in case of power outages and surges.
 But other devices like lamps should be fine in a standard power strip.

 13. Get a Portable Solar Generator and Mini Solar Panels

 You don’t have to go all out with a massive investment in solar panels on your rooftop in order to grab some of that sunlight.
-Using a portable solar generator will allow you to power your smartphones and some other devices with zero energy draw from your electric company.
+Using a portable solar generator will allow you to power your smartphones and some other devices with zero energy drawn from your electric company.

 These generators are popular among campers and hikers, but you can use one at home too.
 All you need is a few square feet in a sunlit area to unfold and lay out your portable solar panels for a few hours per day.
 It’s a pretty cool way to save money, whether you’re out roughing it or just doing your thing at home every day.
-I’ve seen some of these going as low as $200, but prices vary by brand, quality and available features.
+I’ve seen some of these going as low as $200, but prices vary by brand, quality, and available features.

-14. Circulate Air with Fans and Turn Down the Air Conditioner
+14. Circulate Air With Fans and Turn Down the Air Conditioner

 This one surprised me as I was researching this article.
 I remember when I lived in Hawaii, my wife’s grandma’s house always had a number of fans blowing the air around.
 Like, they had a fan blowing in every room with the windows open too.
 It wasn’t cold like a home with central air going, but it was noticeably cooler inside the home than outside, especially if you happened to sit in the path of one of those fans.